`Seeing' the quantum ripples of spacetime: Abstract

 \section{Abstract}

 We propose a novel way of detecting gravitons using emission of photons from charged array of quantum harmonic oscillators placed inside of a cavity while the cavity is being pumped with low frequency photons.
 We observe that when the detector is in its ground state, a single graviton is absorbed by the detector while it jumps a single energy level by simultaneously emitting a photon.
 We also observe that while the detector de-excites from an higher energy level, it spontaneously emits a high frequency graviton, by absorbing a single photon.
 This analytical outcome encourages us to propose a very simple tabletop graviton detector model as the transition probabilities can be significantly enhanced by pumping photons in the initial state of the system.
 This mechanism gives us a physical way to `visualize' the effect of gravitons with a relativistic system.
+We also show that Dyson's original argument on the non-detectability of gravitons can be completely circumvented using our proposed graviton detector.